zenzay/esphome-power-meter/README.md

 * If this was to have any proper value, it should probably be in the form of a ESPHome Custom Component.
 * This hasn't been tested extensively and I take absolutely no responsibility for any suprisingly large electricity bills.

+#### Note on latest update

+Lastest update was a considerable one.

+I realised (duh) that the process_power script will be called on each pulse of the pulse meter.
+So I have replaced a lot of the calculations with a simple ``` cost = 1 / pulse_rate * khw_price ``` calculation that should suffice.
+That do mean that I instead have to calculate the wattage, so I can use it when calculating the value for the Cost Now sensor.

+Also.. and here it comes: ESPHome was complaining that I was spending too much time in the Interval: and so I have had to forego of manually controlling the exact timing on updates of the sensors.
+This means that the sensors is now updating using their own leisurely time intervals and not as before when something actually happened.
+For example: The Reset Totals Button now seems to not work - it does, but it wont show until next sensor update.
+It was mainly the Interval: and the process_power script ESPHome kept complaing about.
+30ms-40ms is the max apparently.
+So a lot of the code which was meant for updating sensors is redundant now.
+I've removed some of it but not everything (the stuff that doesn't matter).
+ESPHome also complains about the set_power_led script taking too long - I dont use it myself, and will probably just be removing it - can't be arsed to do much more to this Power Meter script.

+Please note: As a lot of the code has been rewritten (and some debugging), I suspect that there might be some bugs in it.
+It seems to work, but only time will tell.

 ## Device Sensors and Configuration ##
 ![Sensors](./assets/images/power_meter_sensors.png)